• Skip to main content

 Recipe Notes:

-You can add veggies such as carrots for additional nutrients.
+• You can add veggies such as diced carrots for additional color and texture.

 Nutrition